 In distribution centers across America, automation drives 3PL is not only seen among the conveyor systems.

-main task is to perform retrieval putaway functions, loading/unloading, goods-to-person application,
+Their main task is to perform retrieval putaway functions, loading/unloading, goods-to-person application, and pallet stacking.
+Paragraph

 Leading the Way